phptuts/learnaustintech/_posts/classes/2017-09-10-arduino-input-output.md

 - Make it so that the light blinks the number of times the button has been pushed

-- Just have fun with project and do what you want :)
+- Just have fun and do what you want :)